 There are many Brahmi derived scripts particularly in the Southern part of India, Sri Lanka, and South East Asia.
 Some of the characters of these scripts display formal similarity with each other.
 For example a number of characters of the Kannada script are almost similar to Telugu equivalents except for the flattened head-stroke in Kannada contrasting with a tick mark on the top of the character in Telugu.
 Out of the total there are 32 variant sets as shown in the following table.

-Type2-1 Cross-Script Variants for Telugu and Kannada
+Type2-1 Cross-Script Variants for Telugu and Kannada Analysis